Boro–Garo languages

-The Bodo-Garo languages form four groups: Bodo, Garo, Koch and Deori.
-Garo-Bodo languages were historically very widespread throughout the Brahmaputra Valley and in what are now the northern parts of Bangladesh, and it is speculated that the proto-Bodo-Garo language was the lingua franca of the Brahmaputra valley before it was replaced by Assamese language, to which it has made major contributions.
+The Boro–Garo languages form five groups: Boro, Rabha, Garo, Koch and Deori.
+Boro–Garo languages were historically very widespread throughout the Brahmaputra Valley and in what are now the northern parts of Bangladesh, and it is speculated that the proto-Boro-Garo language was the lingua franca of the Brahmaputra valley before it was replaced by Assamese, to which it has made major contributions.

 Branches

 The Boro-Garo languages were identified in the Grierson's Language Survey of India, and the names of the languages and their modern equivalents are given below in the table.

 Sub groups

-The Garo-Boro languages have been further divided into four subgroups by Burling.
+The Boro-Garo languages have been further divided into four subgroups by Burling.